The Cinegy Title Studio interface is shown below:

 Playout Control Panel

-This panel displays the current output and graphics layers applied to the connected Cinegy Playout engine.
-Multiple engines can be connected, each shown in its own tab.
-The live output of the on-air playout is shown in the active tab.
+This panel displays the live output from the connected Cinegy Playout engine.
+Multiple engines can be connected, each shown in a separate tab, and the preview updates according to the currently selected tab.

-The list of layers and the graphics templates applied to them are displayed on the right.
-Each layer has its own "Exit Loop" and "Stop" buttons, which help users clear layers quickly in case of emergencies or when fast action is needed.
-Cinegy Title template assigned to a particular layer is applied to all configured Cinegy Playout engines.
+The list of graphics layers and the Title templates applied to them is displayed on the right.
+Each layer provides control buttons that allow users to quickly clear graphics or exit loops when fast action is required.
+A Cinegy Title template assigned to a particular layer is applied to all configured Cinegy Playout engines.

 Template List